 Assisted living facility (ALF).
 ALFs provide maximum independence for older adults who remain relatively active and healthy.
 Typically, a healthy spouse and an impaired spouse can live together in an ALF.
 Most ALFs feature apartment-style living with individual kitchens, and many services for older adults.
 These include 24-hour security, transportation, and recreational and social programs.

 Residential care facility (RCF).
-RCFs are for those who can no longer live alone and independently, but who don’t require skilled nursing care.
+RCFs are for those who can no longer live alone and independently, but who don’t need skilled nursing care.
 At an RCF, the older person can receive help with personal hygiene, grooming, or other activities of daily living.
 They can also have bedside care for minor and short-term (temporary) illnesses.
 Typically, RCFs offer rooms, not apartments.
 They provide some recreational and social services for older adults.

 Skilled nursing facility (SNF).
 SNFs are also known as nursing homes, convalescent centers, and rest homes.
 At SNFs, older adults receive continuous nursing services under the care of a registered nurse or licensed vocational nurse.
 SNFs can provide more extensive care services than assisted living or residential care facilities.
 Such services include IV (intravenous fluids), blood pressure monitoring, medicine injections, and care for patients on ventilators.
 SNFs often provide recreational, rehabilitative, and social programs for residents.